opendilab/DI-engine-docs/source/12_policies/ddpg.rst

 Deep Deterministic Policy Gradient (DDPG), proposed in the 2015 paper `Continuous control with deep reinforcement learning <https://arxiv.org/abs/1509.02971>`_, is an algorithm which learns a Q-function and a policy simultaneously.
 DDPG is an actor-critic, model-free algorithm based on the deterministic policy gradient(DPG) that can operate over high-dimensional, continuous action spaces.
-DPG `Deterministic policy gradient algorithms <http://proceedings.mlr.press/v32/silver14.pdf>`_ algorithm is similar to NFQCA.
+DPG `Deterministic policy gradient algorithms <http://proceedings.mlr.press/v32/silver14.pdf>`_ algorithm is similar to NFQCA `Reinforcement learning in feedback control <https://link.springer.com/content/pdf/10.1007/s10994-011-5235-x.pdf?pdf=button>`_.

 Quick Facts
 -----------